robertmartin8/PyPortfolioOpt/README.md

 </p>

 <!-- content -->

-**PyPortfolioOpt has recently been [published](https://joss.theoj.org/papers/10.21105/joss.03066) in the Journal of Open Source Software 🎉**
+**PyPortfolioOpt is looking for maintainers!
+Please reach out to the email address at the bottom of the readme if you're interested**

 PyPortfolioOpt is a library that implements portfolio optimization methods, including classical mean-variance optimization techniques and Black-Litterman allocation, as well as more